- This event has passed.

 - Proven drivers of student reading growth you can implement in your district

-This presentation will benefit K12 educators and librarians as well as building, district, and curriculum leaders including reading and literacy specialists.
-There will be time for questions after Dr. Bryan’s presentation.
-Join us to learn more about the benefits of deliberate reading practice for student growth.
+This recorded presentation will benefit K12 educators and librarians as well as building, district, and curriculum leaders including reading and literacy specialists.
+Learn more about the benefits of deliberate reading practice for student growth.

 About the Presenter